Qualcomm names old-hand as new China chairman; former head joins Xiaomi

 Meng’s appointment is effective June 15, the company said in a statement late on Wednesday.
 Meng has 30 years of experience in the telecommunications industry and was previously Qualcomm’s president of Greater China from 2008 to 2010, it said.

-Before Meng’s return, he was president of Chinese Internet data center provider 21Vianet Group Inc (VNET.O).
+Before Meng’s return, he was president of Chinese Internet data centre provider 21Vianet Group Inc.

 “Frank’s extensive industry experience and leadership will drive continued business growth and further strengthen our collaboration across the Chinese mobile ecosystem and semiconductor sector,” Derek Aberle, president of Qualcomm, said in the statement.